LeslieDancey/FME_Desktop_Advanced/parallel_processing.md

 **Transformers and Parallel Processing**

 There are a number of basic FME transformers that have built in options for parallel processing.
 Parallel processes work on groups of features, so the transformer must have a group-by parameter in order for the user to be able to define the parallel processing groups.

+For example, this Bufferer transformer is set up to buffer a set of street features.
+Each type of street (highways, roads, lanes, etc.) will be processed as a separate group.
+To speed up the translation, each group is being handled as a separate process (sadly the user cannot confirm the source data is already ordered by group, which would improve performance even more).
+When you run a translation in parallel mode, then you’ll see a number of “worker” processes appear in your process manager:

+**Parallel Processing Groups**

+Best performance gains are when you have a small number of groups with a large amount of data.
+When there are many groups with only a few features then any performance gain will not be great and, in fact, the whole process might even be slower.
+Disk access can be a big bottleneck there.
+Because each group gets processed independently, there can be no relationship between features in different groups.
+If features are related, and their results dependent on each other, then they must be in the same group.
+However, if all data is unrelated and the contents of the group are unimportant, then it’s possible to make artificial groups using a ModuloCounter or RandomNumberGenerator transformer.
+For example, here the user has millions of lines to buffer (separately) and uses a ModuloCounter to assign them to one of four groups for parallel processing.
+Note the "GroupBy" parameter in the Bufferer is set to the _modulo_count attribute: